NTIG-Uppsala/BengansBilService/README.md

 ###  Testing with Screenshots:

 While we continue to utilize Selenium and Unittest, we use additional modules, including OS, Math, and Time.
 Selenium for the capturing of screenshots across various screen resolutions.
-The file must be executed as an Python file and **can not** be started as a normal unitest file.
+The file must be executed as a Python file and **can not** be started as a normal unitest file.

 ### Testing on GitHub:

-GitHub is used to launch live servers for testing purposes.
+GitHub is used to launch local instances for testing purposes.
 It is utilizing the same "test.py" script.
 Any test that fails is prevented from being uploaded.
+These tests are run through GitHub actions using the workflow "main-test.yml".

 ## Definition of Done
 * Everyone present (at least two) has to agree it is done.